-I have over 12 years experience working in a variety of mental health settings.
+I have over 15 years experience working in a variety of mental health settings.
 I received my bachelor’s degree in Social Work from Utah State University and went onto complete my Master’s degree in Social Work from the University of South Carolina.
-As a clinician in an evolving world, I value lifelong training and education.
-I am currently enrolled in the National Training Program at the National Institute of Psychotherapies (www.nipinst.org) in New York City, where I am endeavoring to complete a certificate in Contemporary Psychoanalysis.
-In 2014, I also completed my certificate in Adult Psychoanalytic Psychotherapy at the Seattle Psychoanalytic Society and Institute (www.spsi.org).
+I am passionate about drawing/art, Psychoanalysis, desert nature aesthetics and writing/reading.

 I am licensed in Washington state as an (LICSW) Independent Clinical Social Worker (#LW 60233674).

 National Institute of Psychotherapies